 - It is easy to plant herbs using seeds that are inexpensive and can be bought from your local seed shop.
 You simply have to plant the seeds in a rich and well-draining soil and avoid adding supplemental fertilizer, as the taste and scent of herbs tend to be richer when they are grown in lean conditions.

 - You may be tempted to water your herbs very often, considering they will be within your reach, but over watering can seriously damage your herbs because the roots will start to rotten.
-Only water the herbs when the first inch of soil dries out and avoid letting then sit in trays filled with water.
+Only water the herbs when the first inch of soil dries out and avoid letting them sit in trays filled with water.

 - Besides soil and water, your herbs will need plenty of light.
 If your kitchen has many windows, the sunlight will help the herbs grow, but if the kitchen is poorly lighted, you will need a hydroponic growing system, or a Led grow light.
 You can opt for panels that provide a colorful spectrum of light for each stage of the growing process, or you can get a LED kitchen garden that consists of a base where you place the pots and a hood with grow lights that promote the growth of the herbs.
 Besides the effects it has on the herbs, this will be an interesting decorating item for your kitchen.
-For more information on the best artificial light systems, visit growlights.reviews.

-- Help your herbs to grow evenly and straight by rotating them once a week so that the light will reach every side of the plant.
+- Help your herbs grow evenly and straight by rotating them once a week so that the light will reach every side of the plant.
 A plant that will only stay in one position facing the light source will tend to grow leggy and weak, which is not something you would want.